nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `Task Manager` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Menion` and the **Actor** is the `user`, unless specified otherwise)

 #### Use Case : Add Task

 **MSS**

 1. User enters add command followed by the details of the task.
-2. Task Manager creates the Task based on the details of the task and puts it in the database.
+2. Menion creates the Task based on the details of the task and puts it in the database.
-3. Task Manager displays the Task added.
+3. Menion displays the Task added.

 Use case ends.